SelfishKrus/K_DccPyToolkit/README.md

 # BpyLibrary
-An add-on library of blender python for personal use.
+A python toolkit of different DCCs for personal use